coreyoconnor/sway-gnome/README.md

 Not all daemons are enabled and further work is necessary for full-compatibility!

 ## What this enables

+TBD for gnome 40.
+Don't have the gnome setting daemons starting up correctly yet.

  * Keybindings for controlling brightness, Play/Pause, Next/Previous Track, Mute, Volume Up/Down.
 You can customize [sway/config.d/gnome](./sway/config.d/gnome) after installation
  * Desktop integration for Flatpak and Snap